 More information on the year abroad options

-Your final-year modules are drawn from a wide range of options which examine multiculturalism, cross-cultural themes, contemporary literature and film, American international history and politics.
-You will also complete a substantial research project for your Dissertation.
+Your final year modules are drawn from a wide range of options which examine multiculturalism, cross-cultural themes, contemporary literature and film and American international history and politics.
+You will also complete a substantial research project for your dissertation.